Ravindra2377/whiskey_ai/nexus/README.md

 Notes and generation metadata are printed after each run for quick validation.
 Remember to review and harden AI-generated code before deploying to production systems.

 Tip: Natural language requests like `nl "Hey NEXUS, generate a Python service with tests"` now route directly into the `generate` command.
+Natural language also understands deployment and compliance requests, e.g. `nl "deploy to staging"` or `nl "show compliance analytics"`.

 ## License